AGN907/yomu/apps/web/README.md

 pnpm install
 ```

-Rename the `.env.example` file to `.env.local` and you can modify the values or keep the default.
+Rename the `.env.example` file to `.env.local`.
+You modify the values or leave them as they are.

 ```shell
 cd apps/web